-Skilled craftsmanship of the early Scottish and Irish stonemasons is evident in the picturesque town of Perth, Ontario.
-Evidence of their enduring skill can be seen in the beautiful limestone buildings lining the streets of this quaint yet elegant small town.
+Skilled craftsmanship of the early stonemasons is evident in the picturesque town of Perth, Ontario.
+Evidence of their enduring skill can be seen in the beautiful limestone buildings lining the streets of this quaint, yet elegant, small town.
 One such building is Code's Mill.
-Situated on the Little Tay; this prominent structure dominates the corner of Herriott and Wilson Streets.
+Situated at the centre of town, this prominent structure dominates the corner of Herriott and Wilson Streets.
 The stunning building is one of Perth's most significant landmarks.

-When Code Felt closed in 1998, John and Rhonda Stewart began a major restoration and introduced new uses for this landmark.
-The newly renovated Code's Mill quickly become one of Ottawa Valley's most popular classic wedding venues and a unique location for businesses on the lower level of the building.
-Today, after 20 years, this charming limestone complex with its central garden atrium continues to delight visitors as an amazing transformation from factory to fabulous.
+When Code Felt closed in 1998, John and Rhonda Stewart began a major restoration and introduced new uses creating this landmark.
+The newly renovated Code's Mill quickly become one of Ottawa Valley's most popular classic wedding venues and a destination location for businesses at the Atrium level.
+Today, after 22 years, this charming limestone complex with its central garden atrium continues to delight visitors as an amazing transformation from factory to fabulous.

 A DRAMATIC TRANSFORMATION

-This impressive limestone complex next to Stewart Park with the splendid banquet facilities of Code’s Mill on the Park, make it a popular destination for weddings.
-Stroll through its central atrium and meet friends meet in a lively retail jungle.
-Savour the aroma of handmade chocolate at the Perth Chocolate Works, or enjoy a decadent donut and coffee from Blackfly Grub Hub Donuts; browse the beautiful Kelly's Flower & Gifts Boutique and have dinner or drinks on the patio at Fiddleheads Bar & Grill overlooking the park.
+This impressive banquet facility next to Stewart Park, makes it a popular destination for weddings and a unique shopping experience.
+Stroll through the central atrium and meet friends in the lush indoor garden.
+Savour the aroma of handmade chocolate at the Perth Chocolate Works, enjoy a decadent small batch donut from Blackfly Grub Hub; browse Kelly's Flower & Gifts Boutique, take time to explore Widdershins Canada, or Concave conceptual art gallery.
+Enjoy dinner or drinks on the patio overlooking the park at Fiddleheads Bar & Grill.

-The downstairs of Code's Mill is home to many charming businesses.
-Soak up the naturally lit atrium with its gentle fountain and lush greenery.
+Code's Mill is a destination with an array of charming businesses.
+Soak up the naturally lit atrium with its gurgling fountain and lush greenery.